Cruzeiro do Sul, Acre

 Cruzeiro do Sul (/pt/, Southern Cross) is a municipality located on the Juruá river in the west of the Brazilian state of Acre.
 It is the second-largest city in Acre.

 It is bordered to the north by the state of Amazonas, to the south by Peru, to the east by the municipality of Porto Walter, to the west by the municipality of Rodrigues Alves, to the northwest by the municipality of Tarauacá, and to the northwest by the municipality of Mâncio Lima.

 The municipality contains 23% of the 846633 ha Serra do Divisor National Park, created in 1989.

+Marshal Thaumaturgo de Azevedo was primarily responsible for the founding of Cruzeiro do Sul on September 28, 1904.
+He chose that date because it coincided with the enactment of the Law of the FreeWomb, an important milestone in the gradual abolition of slavery in Brazil.

+Freemasonry played a significant role in the life of Marshal Gregório Thaumaturgo de Azevedo, particularly in his political and social activities in Acre.
+He was one of the founders of the Fraternidade Acreana Masonic Lodge, which was crucial to the Acrean autonomy movement and contributed to the region's development.

+In addition to Marshal Thaumaturgo, other explorers were also instrumental in the region's development during the rubber boom: